suthaharan/BasicVuetify/README.md

 $ npm v vue
 $ vue --version

+Now, create a new project
 $ vue create vuetify-todo
 [Options: Vue2 and npm]

 $ cd vuetify-todo

+Now, add vuetify plugin (you will see this plugin under the src/plugins folder)
 $ vue add vuetify

 $ npm run serve
 ```